nomshatp/sample-Friends/README.md

 By default the Friends Sample is configured to use HTTP.
 In case you wish to switch to HTTPS please update the appSettings.everlive.scheme setting in the /app/app.js file to "https".

 ## Running the sample app
 Once the app is configured as described in the previous section, you can run it either on a real device or in the Telerik AppBuilder simulator.
+See more info how in this [help article](http://docs.telerik.com/platform/appbuilder/sample-apps/clone-sample-app)

 > Make sure the emulator or the device you use have working Internet connection when running the sample.
 Internet connection is necessary in order to connect to the cloud.